Sachin Baby: Cricket career

 Sachin made his first-class debut for Kerala on 3 November 2009 in the 2009–10 Ranji Trophy.
 He made his List A debut for Kerala on 13 February 2011 in the 2010–11 Vijay Hazare Trophy.
 He made his Twenty20 debut for Kerala on 16 October 2011 in the 2011–12 Syed Mushtaq Ali Trophy.

 Sachin scored heavily in the 2012–13 Vijay Hazare Trophy hitting 298 runs from seven matches with an average of 74.50.
 He scored his maiden List A century in the quarter-finals of the tournament, securing a place for Kerala in the final four.
 He represented South Zone in the 2012–13 Deodhar Trophy.

 In August 2013, Sachin was named to the India A squad to play three unofficial ODIs against New Zealand A team.

 Sachin was named Kerala's captain in the 2014–15 Ranji Trophy and made his maiden first-class century with an unbeaten 200 in the season.
 He scored a career-best score of 250 in the 2016–17 Ranji Trophy in the match against Services and was declared the man of the match.

 Sachin was the captain of the Kerala team which qualified to play the quarter-finals of Ranji Trophy for the first time in the 2017–18 season.
-This was followed by the team's historical entry to the semi-finals of the tournament in the next season, again under his leadership.
+This was followed by the team's historic entry to the semi-finals of the tournament in the next season, again under his leadership.

 Sachin's partnership of 338 runs with Sanju Samson in the match against Goa in the 2019–20 Vijay Hazare Trophy is the highest partnership in List-A cricket for Indian cricket and third highest in the format.